As plastic surgery patients get younger, the number of teens seeking plastic surgery is increasing.

-Most real board certified plastic surgeons recommend against the use of cosmetic dermal facial fillers and Botox during tremendous physical and psychological growth occurring in these the teen years.
-The rationale that fillers and Botox can have a positive effect to be used as a form of “prejuvenation” to prevent aging is significantly misguided and has absolutely no scientific basis.
+Most board-certified plastic surgeons recommend against the use of cosmetic dermal facial fillers and Botox during tremendous physical and psychological growth occurring in these the teen years.
+The rationale that fillers and Botox can have a positive effect to be used as a form of “prejuvenation” to prevent aging, is significantly misguided and has absolutely no scientific basis.

-Breast enhancements are popular should not be done under age 18 due to Food & Drug Administration (FDA) recommended restrictions on the use of saline over silicone implants in this age group unless they have a significant congenital breast deformity or asymmetry after completing their final growth spurt at age 18 or later.
+While popular, breast enhancements should not be performed for those under the age of 18, according to the Food & Drug Administration (FDA).
+The FDA recommends restrictions on the use of saline over silicone implants in this age group, unless they have a significant congenital breast deformity or asymmetry after completing their final growth spurt at age 18 or later.